Your Hosts Early Favorites, Episode 1-200

 hear this Episode.

-Episode #33: Remember the book and movie "Fate" is the Hunter? by Eernest Gann?
+Episode #33: Remember the book and movie "Fate" is the Hunter by Ernest Gann?
 Well, Captain Bill Malone wrote a great short story titled the Compass and the Clock.
 Anyone having flown hundreds of hours as their profession will have a close-call, or many.
 Why do some buy the farm?
 And others get away with what should have been a disaster?
 This Episode tells of those who have had these shear-stark minutes of fright and walked away from it.
-It shares stories of some who did not walk away.
+This book shares stories of some who did not walk away.

 Episode 34: Happy Labor Day!
 We will have an all Call-In show tonight with on "Open-Mic" format.
 Call-in with anything you might want to talk about.
 Perhaps some of our previous show topics: The L-10ll, the Last Flight Out (Cuban Airlift), the Martin 404, the Boeing 727, the Flight of the Condor, or our most recent The Compass and the Clock.
 How about talking about the "New Eastern."
 The hour and the microphone is your.
 See you at the Gate at 7:00 p.m.
 Let's have fun.